xuhuihuang/mlchem/README.md

 # Machine Learning in Chemistry
-This repository contains course materials for the undergraduate course: "Machine Learing in Chemistry (MLChem)", which was first offered at University of Wisconsin-Madison in Spring 2025 with the course number CHEM361 instructed by Dr. Xuhui Huang.
+This repository contains course materials for the undergraduate course: "Machine Learing in Chemistry (MLChem)", which was first offered at University of Wisconsin-Madison in Spring 2025 with the course number CHEM361 instructed by [Prof. Xuhui Huang](https://huang.chem.wisc.edu/).

 All lecture slides of MLChem, coding examples and reference notebooks have been made publicly available through the course website: [xuhuihuang.github.io/mlchem](https://xuhuihuang.github.io/mlchem/html/index.html).
 To maximize reproducibility and accessibility, lecture figures were generated directly from executable Jupyter notebooks, which were compiled into an online gallery using Sphinx.
 Each notebook functioned as a self-contained tutorial that could be viewed as a rendered webpage or executed interactively in Google Colab.